 Unique Travel Experiences – Whether you travel on foot, by water taxi, or water bus, just getting from point A to point B in Venice is a new experience that children will look forward to and remember.
 If you have ever taken a car or bus around a city, you know that it’s easy to miss things as they zoom by the window.
 You see a lot more when you slow down.
 Strolling through the streets you get a chance to peer into every store front and down every alleyway.

 Not only do kids get a kick out of boat travel if it’s not something they are used to, it also gives you a cool new perspective.
 There are even some islands in the Venice Lagoon that are too distant to build bridges to, but are inhabited by locals.
 Each of these islands (the most popular are Burano, Murano and Torcello) has their own specialty and feel, and each is worth a visit if you have the time.
+Our favorite with a toddler was Torcello because it is so peaceful, but we thought older children might enjoy Murano or Burano more because there is more for them to engage with.

 Walking is Good Exercise – Italian food has a lot of carbs, but Venetians aren’t particularly rotund.
 That’s because they do a lot of walking.
 Eating healthy while traveling isn’t easy (though when you are slow traveling and do your own cooking, that makes it a little easier).
 I’m pretty sure we burned off most of the pasta and pizza we ate, but maybe not all of the gelato.